What is ranked choice voting?

 Ranked choice voting has a long history of use in U.S. elections.
 It has been used to elect city councils in more than two dozen cities, including New York City, Cincinnati, Cleveland, Boulder, and Sacramento.
 It is used to elect multiple offices in Cambridge, MA and in Minneapolis, MN, and it is used to elect single-winner offices in four cities in the Bay Area in California, the two largest cities in Minnesota, and other cities in Colorado, Maine, Minnesota, and Maryland.
-Four states use ranked choice ballots to ensure that overseas and military voters can fully express their choices in elections that may go to a runoff.
+Five states use ranked choice ballots to ensure that overseas and military voters can fully express their choices in elections that may go to a runoff.

 Ranked choice voting is widely used in the English-speaking world.
 It is used in at least one election by every voter in Australia, Ireland, New Zealand, Northern Ireland, and Scotland.
 Its single-winner method is recommended by Robert’s Rules of Order for elections of officers when repeated voting is impractical and, as a result, widely used in non-governmental elections.